shharrnam/aiToolAndAgents/Fundamentals_level_5/DontREADME.md

 ## What is NoobBook?

-LocalMind is a learning project that demonstrates real-world AI/LLM use cases.
+NoobBook is a learning project that demonstrates real-world AI/LLM use cases.
 Every service and file demonstrates an AI concept - not generic web development patterns.

 **What you'll learn:**
 - LLM API integration (Claude, OpenAI, Gemini)